tungble/Data-Analysis-Portfolio/README.md

 <a name="about"></a>
 ## About

 Hi, I'm Tung!
 I have an analytical background in Nutritional Sciences and currently, I am on track to completing my degree in Business Analytics (MSc Business Analytics).
 I have developed a strong foundation in the life sciences and a passion for leveraging data to discover meaningful insights.
-I am excited to bring my technical and analytical skills to the domain of data analytics as an entry-level data analyst.
+I am excited to bring my technical and analytical skills to the domain of data analytics as a data analyst.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
 I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data analyst.